All Episodes

 But man, man is in both realms.

-So what the enlightenment did was pave the way for atheism.
+So what the Enlightenment did was pave the way for atheism.

-We're gonna, you know, join with machines.
+We're going to join with machines.

-Yeah, actually, I kind of want to go back to Tolkien and uh just kind of comment on something.
+Yeah, actually, I kind of want to go back to Tolkien and just kind of comment on something.

-Well, I grew up Catholic, but once I went to college, I put the church in the rearview mirror.
+Up until the age of 40, well, I grew up Catholic, but once I went to college, I put the church in the rearview mirror.

 That'll do it to you.